 The Oscar Thomas Nutrition Center was built in 1967-68.
-Along with the laboratory facility there is an environmentally controlled metabolism room for small and large animals.
-There is also an attached barn with four individual pens.
-The Livestock Research and Teaching Center has a research feedlot, Calan gate facility, feedmill, and artificial insemination building.
-Surrounding pastures and hayfields help support the animals housed there.
+Along with the laboratory facility there was an environmentally controlled metabolism room for small and large animals.
+There was also an attached barn with four individual pens.
+The Livestock Research and Teaching Center had a research feedlot, Calan gate facility, feedmill, and artificial insemination building.
+Surrounding pastures and hayfields supported the animals housed there.

-Past research focused on swine, beef and dairy cattle, horse, poultry, and sheep nutrition.
+Research focused on swine, beef and dairy cattle, horse, poultry, and sheep nutrition.
 The current focus is research with horse nutrition, barley feedlot research, feedlot and grazing animal behavior, extension programs, student training in research techniques, educational demonstrations and tours.
 Facilities in 1995 included 2 fully equipped wet chemistry laboratories (800 sq. ft. each), 2 instrument rooms, a microcomputer room and sample preparation room and a staff office.